-The 64GB variant had a price tag of roughly $346 and the 128GB was priced at $406.
+The 64GB variant had a price tag of roughly $346, and the 128GB was priced at $406.
 The cheaper version now has a way low price tag of $301.
-It has 4GB RAM and 64GB internal which is available in blue from November 23 in China.
+It has 4GB RAM and 64GB internal, available in blue from November 23 in China.

-Besides the RAM, there is no other change in the toned down version of Mi Note 3.
-The display is still 5.5-inch 1080p LCD and the processor is Snapdragon 660.
+Besides the RAM, there is no other change in the toned-down version of Mi Note 3.
+The display is still a 5.5-inch 1080p LCD and the processor is Snapdragon 660.
 It has a dual camera setup in the rear with two 12MP sensors and a 16MP front camera.
-Other highlights are 3,500 mAh non-removable battery and the OS of Android 7.1 Nougat.
+Other highlights are a 3,500 mAh non-removable battery and the OS of Android 7.1 Nougat.

 It looks like Xiaomi is targeting a bigger user number this time, making one of its already launched phones more affordable.
 How do you like this move of the brand?
 Will you be choosing it as your next smartphone?
 Share your thoughts with us in the comments and be with us for more updates.